1And he called the Twelve together, and gave them power and authority over all demons, and to cure diseases.

 29And as he was praying, the appearance of his face became different, and his clothing became white and dazzling.

-30And Look!, two men were talking with him, who were Moses and Elijah,
+30And Look!
+Two men were talking with him, Moses and Elijah,

 32Now Peter and those who were with him were heavy with sleep, but when they were fully awake, they saw his glory and the two men who stood with him.

 33And it came to pass as they were parting from him, Peter said to Jesus, “Master, it is good for us to be here.
-Let’s make three tents, one for you, and one for Moses, and one for Elijah,” not knowing what he said.
+Let us make three tents: one for you and one for Moses and one for Elijah,” not knowing what he said.

 34And while he said these things, a cloud came and overshadowed them, and they were afraid as they entered the cloud.

-35And a voice came out of the cloud, saying, “This is my Son, my chosen: listen to him.”
+35And a voice came out of the cloud, saying, “This is my Son, my chosen one.
+Listen to him!”

 36And when the voice came, Jesus was found alone.
 And they kept silent, and told no one in those days any of the things that they had seen.

-37And it came to pass on the next day, when they had come down from the mountain, a great multitude met him.
+37And it came to pass on the next day, when they had come down from the mountain, a large crowd met him.

-38And Look!, a man from the multitude cried, saying, “Teacher, I implore you to look at my son, for he is my only child,
+38And Look!
+A man from the crowd shouted out, saying, “Teacher, I implore you to look at my son, for he is my only child,

 40And I implored your disciples to cast it out, and they were not able to.”

-41And Jesus answered and said, “O twisted generation without trust, how long will I be with you, and bear with you?
+41And Jesus answered and said, “O unbelieving and twisted generation, how much longer will I be with you and have to put up with you?
 Bring your son here.”

 42And as he was still coming, the demon threw him down and made him have convulsions.
 But Jesus subdued the unclean spirit and healed the boy, and gave him back to his father.